The Barcelona Card is a tourist pass for those looking to save money on holiday.

 If you want to get to Montjuic you can access the funicular using the Barcelona Card by connecting at Paral-lel metro station.

-Don’t be afraid to join the discount card discussion by first giving me a like on Facebook and then joining my group I’m Off to Barcelona – here you can ask any questions, air out grievances, and chat with thousands of Barcelona travelers.
+Also, don’t be afraid to join the discount card discussion by first giving me a like on Facebook and then joining my group I’m Off to Barcelona – here you can ask any questions, air out grievances, and chat with thousands of Barcelona travelers.

 Happy travelling 🙂